csev/dj4e/assn/dj4e_ads1-40.md

     pip install -r requirements4.txt
     python manage.py check

+If `python manage.py check` fails with a missing module error, try:

+    pip install --force-reinstall -r requirements4.txt

-If `python manage.py check` fails with a traceback, stop and get some help.
+If `python manage.py check` still fails after re-installing your requirements, stop and get some help.

 If `python manage.py check` works without a traceback, you should be ready to continue with this assignment and the rest of the course.